wpengine/hwptoolkit/plugins/wpgraphql-logging/readme.txt

 1. Upload the plugin files to `/wp-content/plugins/wpgraphql-logging/`, or install the plugin through the WordPress plugins screen directly
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Navigate to Settings > WPGraphQL Logging in the WordPress admin to configure settings
+3. Navigate to GraphQL Logs -> Settings in the WordPress admin to configure settings
-4. View logged queries can be found in GraphQL Logs
+4. View logged queries can be found in GraphQL Logs -> All Logs.

 == Frequently Asked Questions ==

 = Is this plugin production-ready? =

-This plugin is currently in BETA.
-It is functional and ready for testing in staging environments.
-We recommend thorough testing before deploying to production.
+Yes.
+We recommend thorough testing on a local or staging before deploying to production.
+By default the plugin will only log 10% of the initial requests.

 = Does this plugin affect GraphQL query performance? =